Are these the best hostels in Colombia?

 Breakfast is included and there’s a restaurant so you needn’t worry about cooking.

 The City of Eternal Spring is calling your name!
 Medellin is in fact Colombia’s second largest city, so you can expect a great hostel game here.

 Have a look at our hand-picked suggestions we know you’ll love:

-Head on over to our full guide to the best hostels in Medellin for more info and party hostels!
+Looking for party in Colombia, head on over to our full guide to the best hostels in Medellin for more info and party hostels!

 1. Rango Hostel Boutique

 Rango is a boutique home-from-home that is better lived than told.
 So what are you waiting for?